stagestop/stagestop.github.io/CONTENT_AUDIT.md

 - Use Google Maps iframe embeds plus existing external Google Maps address links.
 - Do not keep the Google Maps JavaScript API for ordinary location maps.

-Follow-up:

-- Implement as `T003F — Map iframe implementation`.
+Implementation:

+- Completed in `T003F`.
-- Remove unused `_data/map.yml` and `_includes/java.html` during implementation after a final usage search.
+- Removed unused `_data/map.yml` and `_includes/java.html`.
-- Remove `googleaccess` from `_data/global.yml` when no active references remain.
+- Removed `googleaccess` from `_data/global.yml`.
+- Removed the global Maps JS API script and `js/map.js`.
+- Replaced visible maps with iframe embeds.

+Remaining follow-up:

 - Rotate, revoke, or restrict the exposed API keys outside the repo if they are still active.

 Risk: Medium